signofthehorns/watson-ta/README.md

 - Add 24/7 office hour TA so students can ask questions if they don't understand the suggested answers.

 ## Setup

+For local builds follow the instructions bellow.
+However, a docker file is also included with instructions in the [Watson TA Docker](#watson-ta-docker) section.

 1. Clone this repository
 2. Set ENV variables for: